G331C, G77, Martha Van Rensselaer Hall

 Dr. Brainerd holds B.S., M.A., and Ph.D. degrees in experimental and developmental psychology.
 He has published over 300 research articles and chapters, and he has also published over 20 books.
 His research covers areas such as human memory and decision-making, statistics and mathematical modeling, cognitive neuroscience, learning, intelligence, cognitive development, learning disability and child abuse.
 Dr. Brainerd's current research program centers on the relation between memory and higher reasoning abilities in children and adults, and it also focuses on false-memory phenomena, cognitive neuroscience, aging, and neurocognitive impairment.
 He co-developer of fuzzy-trace theory, a model of the relation between memory and higher reasoning that has been widely applied within medicine and law.

 Dr. Brainerd has been elected to the National Academy of Education.
+He has recently received the G. Stanley Hall Award for distinguished lifetime contributions to developmental psychology from the American Psychological Association.
 Dr. Brainerd is a Fellow of the Division of General Psychology, the Division of Experimental Psychology, the Division of Developmental Psychology and the Division of Educational Psychology of the American Psychological Association, and he is a Fellow of the American Psychological Society.
+Dr. Brainerd is also a Fellow of the Psychonomic Society.
 Dr. Brainerd has received the Governor of Arizona's Spirit of Excellence Award for scholarly work in higher education and the Trial Defense Services Medal of the Judge Advocate General of the United States Army.
 Dr. Brainerd advises civilian and military courts on memory research and has contributed to amicus briefs in many appeal cases, including death penalty appeals.
 He has contributed extensively to Frye and Daubert proceedings that evaluate the reliability of scientific evidence for trial courts.

 Dr. Brainerd is past Associate Editor of Child Development, the leading research journal in developmental psychology, and he is past Associate Editor of The Behavioral and Brain Sciences, a prominent theoretical journal in cognitive neuroscience.
-He is currently editor of Developmental Review, the leading journal of theory and literature review in developmental psychology.
-Dr. Brainerd has received three decades of research support from private foundations and from government agencies such as the Department of Agriculture, the National Institutes of Health, the National Science Foundation, the Natural Sciences and Engineering Research Council, and the North Atlantic Treaty Organization.
+He is currently editor of Developmental Review, the leading journal of theory and literature review in developmental psychology, and he serves on the Editorial Board of the Journal of Experimental Psychology: Learning, Memory, and Cognition.
+Dr. Brainerd has received three decades of research support from private foundations and from government agencies such as the Department of Agriculture, the Marsden Foundation, the National Institutes of Health, the National Science Foundation, the Natural Sciences and Engineering Research Council, the North Atlantic Treaty Organization, and the Spencer Foundation.

 Report all public service and public engagement beyond that of the formal Extension programming

 Throughout my career, I have maintained strong commitments to public service activities that implement the latest scientific knowledge.
 Regardless of the age range that has occupied my attention during particular phases of my career, I have devoted continuing attention to the application scientific findings to real-world problems in human cognition.
 For some years, this focus took the form of intense work on elementary-school mathematics and science curricula.
 As part of that work, I made contributions on topics such as the types of number concepts and arithmetical operations that are easiest for young children to learn, the order in which such skills should be introduced in classrooms, and the instructional methods that promote learning of such skills.
 Following that work, I turned to applications of cognitive research to instruction in high-technology teaching environments.
 Here, I made contributions to early understanding of computer-based learning, including learning via proprietary instructional software, web-based learning, and distance learning via video conferencing.
 Most recently, I have devoted much effort to applications of research on cognitive processes to problems in the law.
 In that arena, I have made contributions to topics such as criminal interrogation, criminal confession, false memory in psychotherapy, investigative interviewing of children, witness competence, and eyewitness identification.
 I have also provided expert scientific information on such research to courts in many states and have taught such information to varied groups of legal professionals (e.g., to bar associations, to judicial associations, to teams of trial officers of the Judge Advocate General, to teams of private attorneys), as well as to graduate students.
 I routinely advise state and federal courts on the reliability of scientific evidence through the mechanism of Frye and Daubert hearings.
+Each year, I advise the courts in multiple states on the reliability of human memory in cases in which it is a prime consideration, such eyewitness identification and confession cases.
 As a result of my activities in the legal sphere, fuzzy-trace theory has become a model that is widely used to evaluate the reliability of memory evidence by courts in the United States.